IgniteUI/igniteui-docfx/en/components/mask.md

 ##Mask

-With the mask directive in Ignite UI for Angular, the developer can control user input and format the visible value based on configurable mask rules.
+By applying `igxMask` directive on a **text input field**, the developer can control user input and format the visible value, based on configurable mask rules.
 It provides different input options and ease in use and configuration.

 ### Mask Demo
 <div class="sample-container loading" style="height: 280px">